MikkoPasanen/time-tracker/README.md

 Time tracker is an React app, which allows you to track time for individual tasks!

+Uses json-server to host a server so a .json file can be used as a "database".

 ## Features

 - Create / delete / modify tasks